Arrival in the U.S.

 - You have chosen to live off-campus in privately-owned housing and need to secure accommodation (see Housing section for more information)

-- You have an "AZ hold" because you need to take the English proficiency exam.
+- You have an "AZ hold" and you would like to take the English proficiency exam.
 You should arrive early to allow extra time for the exam to be scored and register for classes.

 What to Bring